lhochsz/twitterfeed/readme.md

 View the live app here: https://tweet-stream-ldh.herokuapp.com/

 ## About
 TweetStream is a live streaming app for Twitter.
 Users search by a keyword or hashtag for the latest tweets that match the search parameter.
 It's a great way to see what people all over the world are talking about on a topic that interests the user.
+The user does not need to be logged into Twitter to use the app.

 The app makes use of web sockets from Socket.io to constantly push new Tweets into the browser.
 It runs on an Express server and accesses the Twitter Streaming API, which returns JSON data.
-The user does not need to be logged into Twitter to use the app.
+This is made easier using the Twit node package.

+Styling includes CSS and Twitter Bootstrap based around the bright Twitter blue.

 ## Quickstart
 **In Terminal**